Specy/Scapix/README.md

 You can also view the difference between original and upscaled images by clicking the "eye" icon

-# Building
+# Building from source

-If you want to build the app you must follow those building steps:
+If you want to build the app you have to follow those building steps:

 After finishing your changes you have to close the dev server and run: